HelloThereMatey/mag_sputter_tool/auto_control/docs/system_summary.md

 The software controls all system components, interfacing with power supplies, vacuum gauge controllers and thin-film deposition monitor.
 Safety interlock switches are used to detect state of hardware such as water flow, chamber door state and load-lock rod, power supply energy etc. and are used by the system safety module to prevent hazards.
 Valves and pumps are operated via relays and pneumatic solenoid switches.

-A user interfaces with a GUI which can be operated via touch.
+A user interfaces with system via GUI which can be operated via touch.
 RFID card reader is used for User Account Control to restrict usage to authorized lab users at UTS and for logging to monitor system usage.

 ![Sputter system](./pics/sputter_tool.jpg)